 Everything we do moves the needle in some way, but if I was to pick one thing that’s had the most impact it would be the work we’ve put into mobile optimisation, particularly over the last year in the wake of Mobilegeddon.

 We didn’t see a huge fallout from this, but there were cases where the mobile rankings weren’t quite aligned with desktop, and our technical set-up wasn’t as well optimised as it could be.
 In an industry as competitive as gambling, it’s important to keep on top of things like that.

 We have a separate URL structure across desktop and mobile which presents its challenges, but we’ve developed a really strong strategy for any new mobile products being built.
 Once implemented across our existing domains, we saw a rapid improvement – and it didn’t take long for our mobile rankings to realign and perform as strongly as our desktop share of voice.

 Gambling is a sector where historically it’s been heavily link-focussed and somewhat ‘spammy’.
 Is this still the case or are the more white hat content-led tactics the ones which are driving success?

 Certainly, gambling traditionally has been viewed as a “bad guy” when it comes to link spam.
 We’re still the go-to spam example in a lot of SEO articles you’ll see online.

 But, realistically, we’re in the same boat as every other industry.
 Google is constantly evolving more sophisticated ways of isolating spam and punishing offenders.
-Any company that doesn’t adapt their strategy to keep up with this is just not thinking long term.
+Any company that doesn’t adapt its strategy to keep up with this is just not thinking long term.